TheAlgorithms/JavaScript/.github/pull_request_template.md

-# Welcome to Javascript community
+# Welcome to JavaScript community

 ### **Describe your change:**